Embarras Grazing Partnership

 Currently, the EGP is operating educational opportunities through a NCR-SARE Professional Development Program grant.
 See "Get Involved" for more information about upcoming events and resources!

-Check here for upcoming events and new resources develop by the EGP or partners in the regenerative grazing space!
+Check here for upcoming events and new resources developed by the EGP or partners in the regenerative grazing space!
 Event information and registration is conducted through The Land Connection website.
-Click "Learn More" for info and to register!
+Links to register are coming soon!